-The armrest is released.

-- ► Fold armrest 3 forwards to the stop. - Slowly fold the armrest upwards to the desired position. - To fold the armrest up: if necessary, fold the armrest upwards by more than 90° to position 1.
+- ► To adjust the armrest angle: fold the armrest up by more than 45° to position 2.
+The armrest is released. - ▶ Fold armrest 3 forward to the stop. - Slowly fold the armrest up to the desired position. - To fold the armrest up: if necessary, fold the armrest up by more than 90° to position 1.